nosana-ci/docs.nosana.io/docs/tokens/pass.md

 # Nosana Mint Pass

 Nosana Mint Pass is a Fungible Asset, also known as Semi Fungible Token (SFT).
-With the Nosana Mint Pass it's possible to mint official [Nosana NFTs](/tokens/nft).
+With the Nosana Mint Pass it's possible to mint official [Nosana Burner Phones](/tokens/nft).

 ## Info